Inclusion and SEND

 At Bramcote College, we take pride in the inclusive and supportive nature of our learning environment.
 Each student is challenged and supported to achieve their personal best; different gifts are recognised and diversity is celebrated.

-If you have any concerns or queries regarding your child’s progress or well-being , then please speak to your child’s tutor or the school SENCO Mary Kirby.
+If you have any concerns or queries regarding your child’s progress or well-being , then please speak to your child’s tutor or the school Assistant Head Teacher/ SENCo Mary Kirby.

 1. What kinds of special educational needs does the school make provision for?